Demystifying the Michigan Sex Offender Laws With DoNotPay

 Michigan has recently ruled that convicted sex offenders cannot be subjected to residential restrictions, so many may now feel able to move to new locations.
 This means that your previously safe neighborhood may suddenly become an area where sex offenders live.

 DoNotPay has the answer.
-With our Sex Offender Search feature, you can search any registry in the country and opt to receive weekly updates on your search!
+With our Sex Offender Search feature, you can on your search!

 DoNotPay understands how important your and your family’s safety is to you!